Analytics Cards

 Completed

-This state is only possible for campaigns with close participation (subscribers list, uploading a .csv file, or writing them manually), and it is arrived at after it is published.
+This status is only possible for automations with close participation (subscribers list, uploading a .csv file, or writing them manually), and it is arrived at after it is published.

 Live

-This state is only possible with open participation campaigns (Keyword, Subscription Form, or API Endpoint).
-For Live campaigns, the Campaign Report Card will include a Pause action button.
+This status is only possible with open participation automation (Keyword, Subscription Form, or API Endpoint).
+For Live automations, the analytics Card will include a Pause action button.

-Once the campaign is paused, the campaign will be placed in a Pending state.
-This action can serve specific purposes within a campaign, like changing the parameters of an offer to reflect its dynamics as it evolves in time.
+Once the automation is paused, it will be placed in a Pending status.
+This action can serve specific purposes within an automation, like changing the parameters of an offer to reflect its dynamics as it evolves in time.

 Processing

-This state reflects that a campaign is still being processed, and access to a report will not be available until the processing is finished and the campaign state changes to Completed or Live.
+This status reflects when an automation is still being processed, and access to a report will not be available until the processing is finished and the automation status changes to Completed or Live.

 Scheduled

-Indicates that the campaign delivery has been set for a future date.
-To change the delivery date and time of a scheduled campaign, select the _Edit_icon and go under the Summary step, go to the Campaign Activation, click on the _Scheduled _option, and select the new date for when the campaign will be activated.
+Indicates that the broadcast or automation delivery has been set for a future date.
+To change the delivery date and time of a scheduled status, select the _Edit_icon and go under the Summary step, go to the Campaign Activation, click on the _Scheduled _option, and select the new date for when the broadcast or automation will be activated.

 And then select Save Campaign.
 Confirm the action in the pop-up window so that the new date takes effect.